oscal-compass/community/presentations/README.md

 ## License

-These material are licensed under the Apache 2.0 License - see the LICENSE[https://github.com/oscal-compass/community/blob/main/LICENSE] file for details.
+These materials are licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/oscal-compass/community/blob/main/LICENSE) file for details.

 ## Feedback